 What we are doing in making this transition is constructing in the vector domain an analogy to the cell to cell flow model in the raster domain, except that instead of water flowing from cell to cell, it flows from line to line, and instead of a cell being an elementary unit of area, the reach catchment associated with each line performs that function.
 In this way, both raster and vector information are used to define flow properties through the landscape, with raster information used for small areas and vector information for large ones.
 In the NHDPlus dataset, the continental United States has been partitioned into about three million reach catchments whose average area is 3 km2 and whose average reach length is 2 km.
 Other countries, such as Australia and New Zealand, have similarly been partitioned into reach catchments, and the HydroSheds database does this for the whole earth.
-You can see how in this way, the flow of water, and transport of water quality constituents within local areas can be connected with corresponding flows upstream and downstream to form flow and transport models for the landscape.
-We'll explore this more in Exercise 5 after the Midterm exam.
+The automated watershed delineation tool in the ArcGIS Elevation Service also operates this way so that when you click on a point in a stream, just the local catchment gets divided into upstream and downstream parts, and then all the accumulated area upstream of the local catchment is added on by means of network capabilities.